coderizzz/blogEditor/README.md

 # Moody - Aesthetic Blog Editor

-A moody, aesthetic blog editor with auto-save functionality inspired by Lana Del Rey/Cigarettes After Sex style.
+A moody, aesthetic blog editor with auto-save functionality.
 This project allows users to write, edit, save, and publish blogs with an elegant, dark-themed interface.

 ![Moody Blog Editor Screenshot](./generated-icon.png)